LizEve/LSU_Herbarium_Imaging_Scripts/HerbariumNotes.md

 # To Do:

 - collect extra disc drives floating around and give to eric.
+- are we keeping CR files on LaCie or just on box?

 cbfla
 + set up rsync cron job for synology backup and zip of server info